American Mafia: Structure

 The American Mafia operates on a strict hierarchical structure.
 While similar to its Sicilian origins, the American Mafia's modern organizational structure was created by Salvatore Maranzano in 1931.
-He created the Five Families, each of which would have a boss, underboss, capos, soldiers—all only full-blooded Italian Americans—while associates could come from any background.
+He created the Five Families, each of which would have a boss, an underboss, capos, and soldiers—all only of full-blooded Italian origin—while associates could come from any background.
 All inducted members of the Mafia are called "made" men.
 This signifies that they are untouchable in the criminal underworld and any harm brought to them will be met with retaliation.
 With the exception of associates, all mobsters within the Mafia are "made" official members of a crime family.
 The three highest positions make up the administration.
 Below the administration, there are factions each headed by a caporegime (captain), who leads a crew of soldiers and associates.
 They report to the administration and can be seen as equivalent to managers in a business.
 When a boss makes a decision, he rarely issues orders directly to workers who would carry it out but instead passes instructions down through the chain of command.
 This way, the higher levels of the organization are insulated from law enforcement attention if the lower level members who actually commit the crime should be captured or investigated, providing plausible deniability.

 There are occasionally other positions in the family leadership.
 Frequently, ruling panels have been set up when a boss goes to jail to divide the responsibility of the family (these usually consist of three or five members).
 This also helps divert police attention from any one member.
 The family messenger and street boss were positions created by former Genovese family leader Vincent Gigante.